Machine Learning-based Unfolding for Cross Section Measurements in the Presence of Nuisance Parameters: Simulation Study: Gaussian Example

 \subsection{Results}

-Figure \ref{fig:Gaussian2DExample_X1} illustrates the results of unfolding the 2D Gaussian data using both the proposed POF algorithm and the original OF algorithm.
+Figure \ref{fig:Gaussian2DExample_X1} illustrates the results of unfolding the Gaussian data using both the proposed POF algorithm and the original OF algorithm.
 In the unbinned solution, kernel density estimates are used to represent the simulation, data, and reweighted distributions, while the binned solution employs histograms with 50 bins.
 The blue curve is the Monte Carlo distribution for which the reweighting function $\nu(x)$ will be applied.
 The results show that the original OF solution (green) deviates significantly from the true distribution (black).
 This discrepancy arises because OF assumes $p(y|x)=q(y|x)$, which is invalid in the present setting.
+In addition to biasing the unfolded distribution, a misspecified response kernel would also invalidate uncertainty quantification without profiling over the nuisance parameters.
 In contrast, the POF algorithm simultaneously updates the nuisance parameter along with the reweighting function.
 The results show that the unfolded solution (orange) aligns closely with the truth and the estimated nuisance parameter is $\hat{\theta}=1.48$, which is close to the true value $\theta = 1.50$.

 Figure~\ref{fig:Gaussian2DExample_Y1_Y2} shows the corresponding reweighted detector-level spectra of $Y_1$ and $Y_2$.
 The reweighted spectra are close to the experimental distribution (black) for both POF (orange) and OF (green) solutions.
 This is expected as both POF and OF are designed to reweight the detector-level MC distribution to match the experimental distribution as closely as possible.
 However, since the response kernel is not correctly specified in the original OF algorithm, the reweighted particle-level distribution does not match the true particle-level distribution, leading to a poor unfolding result.